-The RYDE Program helps young people who live in the City of Mandurah who are experiencing barriers completing their compulsory log book hours.
+The RYDE Program helps young people who live in or near the City of Mandurah who are experiencing barriers completing their compulsory log book hours.

 The RYDE sessions are about gaining experience and improving skill rather than the initial stage of ‘learning to drive’.